encode/django-rest-framework/docs/api-guide/fields.md

 Note that setting a `default` value implies that the field is not required.
 Including both the `default` and `required` keyword arguments is invalid and will raise an error.

+Notes regarding default value propagation from model to serializer:

+All the default values from model will pass as default to the serializer and the options method.

+If the default is callable then it will be propagated to & evaluated every time in the serializer but not in options method.

+If the value for given field is not given then default value will be present in the serializer and available in serializer's methods.
+Specified validation on given field will be evaluated on default value as that field will be present in the serializer.

 ### `allow_null`

 Normally an error will be raised if `None` is passed to a serializer field.
 Set this keyword argument to `True` if `None` should be considered a valid value.